Monday.com

 Basecamp organizes work into Projects, each with a fixed set of tools: message board, to-do lists, card table (Kanban), campfire, schedule, and docs/files.
 To-do lists track tasks with assignees and due dates.
 Card tables provide simple Kanban tracking.
 The Schedule shows deadlines integrated with external calendars.

 Hill Charts are Basecamp's most distinctive feature.
 Instead of percentage-complete bars, they visualize whether work is still being figured out (climbing the left side of the hill) or being executed (descending the right side).
-It is a more honest representation of progress than arbitrary percentages, and recent updates added a Hilltop View that shows all Hill Charts across an entire account on one screen.
+It is a more honest representation of progress than arbitrary percentages.
+The Hilltop View aggregates Hill Charts from all projects across an entire account on one screen, with the freshest updates floating to the top and charts older than three months excluded automatically.

 Basecamp does not support dependencies, custom fields, custom statuses, subtask hierarchies, Gantt charts, or automation.
 Tasks are simple: a name, an assignee, a due date, and comments.